What to Serve With Salisbury Steak

 If the sauce is the part you are still deciding, the main Salisbury steak gravy page is the best next step.
 A deeper mushroom sauce points toward mushroom gravy, while a sweeter, softer sauce fits onion gravy.

-If the whole dish tastes salty, fix the gravy first with the salty Salisbury steak fixes, then keep the sides plain.
+If packaged gravy or seasoning has made the skillet salty, use the salty Salisbury steak fixes first, then keep the bread and other sides plain.

 For the full main dish, start with the classic Salisbury steak recipe.
 For a broader look at the dish, the main Salisbury steak page connects the recipe, gravy, storage, and troubleshooting pieces.